zeroae/zeroae-goblet/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-{{ cookiecutter.project_name }} could always use more documentation, whether as part of the
+zeroae's github app framework could always use more documentation, whether as part of the
-official {{ cookiecutter.project_name }} docs, in docstrings, or even on the web in blog posts,
+official zeroae's github app framework docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/{{ cookiecutter.github_organization }}/{{ cookiecutter.project_repo }}/issues.
+The best way to send feedback is to file an issue at https://github.com/zeroae/zeroae-goblet/issues.

 If you are proposing a feature: